simonharnqvist/bpp-msci-workflow/README.md

 There is no need to install anything else; Snakemake will automatically set up a mamba environment as specified in `env.yaml`.

+At present, this workflow only works 'out of the box' on systems with a Slurm scheduler.
+To run it on other systems, you'll have to edit `run_bpp.sh`.

 ## 1. Set parameters in config.yaml ##
 Config.yaml is the main method of controlling the pipeline.
 It takes the following parameters:
 ```